gbowerman/azure-myriad/README.md

 -	Breaking changes are possible.
 -	etc..

-### Creating a VM Scale Set using PowerShell
+## Working with scale sets using PowerShell

 Note: Imperative commands to manage scale sets using CLI and PowerShell are being worked on.
 The following commands manage templates where the VM Scale Sets are modelled.

-Download <a href="https://azure.microsoft.com/en-us/documentation/articles/powershell-install-configure/">Aure PowerShell 0.9.0</a> or later.
+Download a recent <a href="https://azure.microsoft.com/en-us/documentation/articles/powershell-install-configure/">Aure PowerShell</a>.

 Examples:

-### Using an integrated template to create storage, VNET, Scale Set
+You can deploy VMSS templates and query resources using any current Azure PowerShell version.
+Examples:
+switch to ARM and create a resource group (switching to ARM won't be needed with the latest PowerShell):

-Switch-AzureMode -Name AzureResourceManager<br/>
+Switch-AzureMode -Name AzureResourceManager
-new-azureresourcegroup -name myrg -location 'West US'<br/>
+New-AzureResourcegroup -name myrg -location 'Southeast Asia'

+###	Create a scale set
-new-azureresourcegroupdeployment -name dep1 -vmSSName myvmss -instanceCount 2 -ResourceGroupName myrg -TemplateUri https://raw.githubusercontent.com/gbowerman/azure-myriad/master/vmss-ubuntu-vnet-storage.json<br/>
+New-AzureResourceGroupDeployment -name dep1 -vmSSName myvmss -instanceCount 2 -ResourceGroupName myrg -TemplateUri https://raw.githubusercontent.com/gbowerman/azure-myriad/master/vmss-vnet-storage-ubuntu.json

-Or refer to a file..<br/>
-new-azureresourcegroupdeployment -name dep1 -vmSSName myvmss -instanceCount 2 -ResourceGroupName myrg -TemplateFile C:\ARM_Templates\VMSS\vmss-win-vnet-storage.json<br/>
-Or<br/>
+It will ask you any parameters you missed (like location for example).

-### Get existing Scale Set details
+### Get scale set details

-Get-AzureResource -name myvmss -ResourceGroupName myrg -ResourceType Microsoft.Compute/virtualMachineScaleSets -ApiVersion 2015-05-01-preview
+Get-AzureResource -name myvmss -ResourceGroupName myrg -ResourceType Microsoft.Compute/virtualMachineScaleSets -ApiVersion 2015-06-15

-### Scale an existing VMSS in or out

-new-azureresourcegroupdeployment -name dep1 -vmSSName myvmss -instanceCount 2 -ResourceGroupName myrg -TemplateUri https://raw.githubusercontent.com/gbowerman/azure-myriad/master/vmss-scale-in-or-out.json
+or for more detail pipe it through | ConvertTo-Json -Depth 10

+or for even more detail add –debug to your command.

-### Scale an existing VMSS in
+###	Scaling out or scaling in

-new-azureresourcegroupdeployment -name dep1 -vmSSName myvmss -instanceCount 2 -ResourceGroupName myrg -TemplateUri https://raw.githubusercontent.com/gbowerman/azure-myriad/master/vmss-scale-in-or-out.json
+New-AzureResourceGroupDeployment -name dep2 -vmSSName myvmss -instanceCount 2 -ResourceGroupName myrg –TemplateUri https://github.com/gbowerman/azure-myriad/blob/master/vmss-scale-in-or-out.json

-### Remove a VM Scale Set
+###	Remove a Scale Set

+Easy: Remove the resource group:
+Remove-AzureResourceGroup -Name myrg

+Precise: Remove a resource:
-Remove-AzureResource -Name myvmss -ResourceGroupName myrg -ApiVersion 2015-05-01-preview -ResourceType Microsoft.Compute/virtualMachineScaleSets<br/>
+Remove-AzureResource -Name myvmss -ResourceGroupName myrg -ApiVersion 2015-06-15 -ResourceType Microsoft.Compute/virtualMachineScaleSets

-Or<br/>
-Remove the Resource Group:<br/>
-Remove-AzureResourceGroup -Name myrg<br/>
+## Working with scale sets using CLI

+You can deploy VMSS templates and query resources using any current Azure CLI version.
+The easiest way to install CLI is from a Docker container.
+For installing see: <a href="https://azure.microsoft.com/en-us/blog/run-azure-cli-as-a-docker-container-avoid-installation-and-setup/">the azure-cli container announcement</a>
+For using CLI see the: <a href="https://azure.microsoft.com/en-us/documentation/articles/xplat-cli/">Azure CLI documentation</a>

+### VM Scale Set CLI examples
+### create a resource group
+azure group create myrg "Southeast Asia"

+### create a scale set
+azure group deployment create -g myrg -n dep2 --template-uri https://raw.githubusercontent.com/gbowerman/azure-myriad/master/vmss-vnet-storage-ubuntu.json
+### this should ask for parameters dynamically, or you could specify them as arguments

+### get scale set details
+azure resource show -n vmssname -r Microsoft.Compute/virtualMachineScaleSets -o 2015-06-15 -g myrg

+### or for more details:
+azure resource show –n vmssname –r Microsoft.Compute/virtualMachineScaleSets –o 2015-06-15 –g myrg –json –vv

 ## Templates

+Note: As of today 9/24/15 - only use the vmss-ubuntu-vnet-multiple-storage.json template, and only use it with location "southeast Asia".
+We're working on bringing the other templates up to the new schema.

 ### vmss-ubuntu-vnet-storage.json